phiscc2026/phiscc2026.github.io/index.md

 ## Topics of plenary sessions

-- HI results on gas accretion and star formation in the context of a multiphase ISM and CGM
+- {% include sc-hi.html %} results on gas accretion and star formation in the context of a multiphase ISM and CGM
 - Galaxy dynamics
 - Interaction between galaxies and the surrounding environment
 - AGN feeding and feedback
-- The evolution of the HI properties of galaxies with redshift
+- The evolution of the {% include sc-hi.html %} properties of galaxies with redshift
 - Predictions from and comparison with theory and simulations
-- HI cosmology
+- {% include sc-hi.html %} cosmology

 ## Topics of breakout sessions